RishiPatel8/Email-Scheduler/README.md

 ---

-**For Hosting the project :
-I have used Azure for deploying Backend for Frontend is deployed in the Vercel
-Database I have used Aiven
-for Redis deployment Upstash has been used**
+**For hosting the project: I used Azure to deploy the backend, Vercel to deploy the frontend, Aiven for the database, and Upstash for Redis deployment.**

 For LocalSetup